By Jill Brooke

 We all ponder the fine points of what creates chemistry between two people.
 We wonder how couples keep their love alive while navigating disappointments, unmet expectations, crises and those niggling dents cracking the foundations of connection.

-But when you dig deeper, you realize how flowers hold a secret potion.
-They can be used not only for courtship, or to mark anniversaries or birthdays.
+But when you dig deeper, you realize how flowers often hold a secret potion.
+They can be used not only for courtship, for soothing the soul, or to mark anniversaries or birthdays.
 Flowers also create tender moments that can put romance back on track when detours happen.

 Elizabeth Taylor loved gardenias and lily of the valley.
 Meeting Richard Burton on the set of “Cleopatra,” the tumultuous couple married in 1964 where she stunned the world wearing a flowing floral headdress and yellow chiffon dress.
 In fact, when she later created her successful perfumes, she said, “I want my perfume to smell like my gardenias in my garden.”
 The gardenia, she believed, seduced with its fragrant smell.